CodyReichert/awesome-cl/README.md

 ## Miscellaneous ##

 * [Foil](http://foil.sourceforge.net/) - A foreign object interface; works with the JVM and CLI.
 Not available on Quicklisp.
 [CPL 1.0][47].
+* [CLOCC's elisp.lisp](https://sourceforge.net/p/clocc/hg/ci/default/tree/src/cllib/elisp.lisp) - Emacs Lisp in Common Lisp.
+  * implementation of the Emacs Lisp language as a Common Lisp package.
+[1999]
+  * does not attempt to reimplement the library of functions provided in Emacs to manipulate buffers and other related objects, so it focuses on the "pure" Emacs Lisp language; but it was able to run the non-UI parts of the Emacs Calendar.
+(S. Monnier, M. Sperber)

 Game Development